 Sure, I could have pulled out my mandoline slicer or box grater and shredded up the potatoes myself, but to use fresh potatoes in a casserole like this would have also required me to blanch them first, and I’m just too busy for that business right now.

-Oh, and if you’re looking for more recipes that you can make ahead, just like this easy hashbrown casserole recipe, check out my casserole recipes or my freezer friendly recipes.
+Oh, and if you’re looking for more recipes that you can make ahead, just like this easy hashbrown casserole recipe, check out my casserole recipes.

 Just about all of them can be prepped ahead of time and refrigerated until you’re ready to bake them up.
 Oh, and you won’t be using an entire bag of frozen hashbrowns for this recipe, so you might want to use the rest of the bag to make up some shredded potato nests.
 They’d actually make a great appetizer for New Year’s Eve, or a brunch fix for New Year’s Day.